LawleyFall2017/230-fall2017/weekly_materials/week0/uploading.md

-# IGME-230 Web Design &amp; Implementation, Fall 2017: Uploading Files to people.rit.edu
+# IGME-230 Web Design &amp; Implementation, Fall 2017: Uploading Files to `people.rit.edu`

-I expect students in this class to have a basic working knowledge of HTML, CSS, and publishing to RIT's web hosting environment (people.rit.edu).
+I expect students in this class to have a basic working knowledge of HTML, CSS, and publishing to RIT's web hosting environment (`people.rit.edu`).
 For GDD and New Media Interactive students, that material was covered in IGME-110.
 For New Media Design students, my understanding is that you have also taken a class that covers basic web technologies.

-If in your introductory web class you used the CIAS web server rather than RIT's people.rit.edu server, you'll need to get up to speed on using the RIT server.
+If in your introductory web class you used the CIAS web server rather than RIT's `people.rit.edu` server, you'll need to get up to speed on using the RIT server.
 Here's a quick explanation of how to upload yor web files there.

 ## banjo.rit.edu vs people.rit.edu

-The web server for individual users' files at RIT is people.rit.edu -- every RIT user has web space there.
+The web server for individual users' files at RIT is `people.rit.edu` -- every RIT user has web space there.

-However, the files that are displayed on people.rit.edu are actually stored on a server called banjo.rit.edu.
-So when you're uploading files using FTP, you're going to upload them to banjo.rit.edu.
-But when you're viewing those files through a browser, you're going to access them at people.rit.edu.
+However, the files that are displayed on `people.rit.edu` are actually stored on another server called `banjo.rit.edu`.
+So when you're uploading files using FTP, you're going to upload them to `banjo.rit.edu`...but when you're viewing those files through a browser, you're going to access them at `people.rit.edu`.

 ## Preparing Files to Upload